 - Working with new technologies is challenging and risky, but the results can be of great value for both programmers and managers.

 It was my first intensive programming experience abroad and I took new lessons.
-For sure, it was a big step on my way to software craftsmanship.
+For sure, it was a big step on my way to software craft.
 Next year, I will proudly join again as a journeyman and I invite you to join us in learning and sharing with friends from across Europe.

-Want to know what other events are happening soon and contribute to your way to software craftsmanship?
+Want to know what other events are happening soon and contribute to your way to software craft=?
 Check out upcoming workshops on our calendar and get ready to join I T.A.K.E.
 Unconference 2015, in Bucharest.